pythonarcade/arcade/doc/examples/updated_platformer_example.rst

 Updated Platformer Tutorial
 ===========================

+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/0CiZ4xVPP6g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Hi, this is  I'm looking to get your feedback on the API and feature-set for creating platformer games using Python.
+Hi, I'm looking to get your feedback on the API and the feature-set for these new library features for creating platformer games using Python.

 Link for feedback: https://github.com/pvcraven/arcade/issues/362